All Episodes

 Right.

-Well listen this is why we must defeat Obama.
+Well, listen, this is why we must defeat Obama.

-And I tell you something Newt Newt had a point Newton made a point in the debate he said if you're really serious about overturning health care, you can't stop with just defeating Obama.
+He said, if you're really serious about overturning health care, you can't stop with just defeating Obama.

-You gotta defeat the Democrats that run the Senate.
+You've got to defeat the Democrats that run the Senate.

 But the best thing is take control of everything.